-18.54.1120 Performance Assurance Applicant Security Required
+18.54.110 Performance Assurance

-To mitigate potential damages that may result from unauthorized tree removal or maintenance should they occur as a result of clearing which is not authorized by a Tree Clearing Permit, the Director may require from the applicant to submit a bond, letter of credit, or other means of assurance security acceptable to the City prior to issuance of a Tree Removal Permit, subject to Tthe following provisions shall apply in instances where such securities are required:
+To mitigate potential damages that may result from unauthorized tree removal or maintenance the Director may require the applicant to submit a bond, letter of credit, or other means of assurance acceptable to the City prior to issuance of a Tree Removal Permit, subject to the following provision:

-A. Tree Protection Assurance.
+- A. Tree Protection Assurance.
 The applicant may be required to post a three year-performance bond or other acceptable security device to ensure the installation, maintenance and adequate performance of tree protection measures during the construction process.
 The amount of this bond shall equal 150 percent of the City's estimated cost of replacing each replacement tree.
 The estimated cost per tree shall be the tree fee established by the City.
 Prior to DCD final inspection, any protected tree found to be irreparably damaged, severely stressed or dying shall be replaced according to the standards identified in this Chapter.
+The City may release all or part of the bond prior to the conclusion of the bonding period if the applicant demonstrates that the requirements of this section have been satisfied and there is evidence that the protected trees will survive. - B. Tree Maintenance Assurance.
+Where replacement trees are required, the applicant may be required to post a onethree-year replacement tree maintenance bond or other acceptable security device to ensure the survival of replacement trees.
+The amount of the maintenance bond shall equal 150 percent of the cost of plant material, periodic fertilizing and pruning, and labor until tree survival is ensured.
+In the event a required replacement tree becomes irreparably damaged, severely stressed or dies, the tree shall be replaced according to the standards in this Chapter.
 The City may release all or part of the bond prior to the conclusion of the bonding period if the applicant demonstrates that the requirements of this section have been satisfied and there is evidence that the protected trees will survive.
+The requirement for tree maintenance shall be recorded on the title of the property and if the property is sold prior to the expiration of the one-year replacement tree maintenance bond, the developer shall assign the bond to the purchaser. - C. Replacement trees damaged due to natural disasters, such as wind storms, hail, ice or snow storms, and earthquakes, shall be exempt from further replacement.